OPERANDOH2020/op-interfaces/README.md

 #### User Agent Middleware (UAM)
 ### G2C
 #### Authentication API (AAPI)
+Users will be able to login by using both a user-friendly username and a unique identifier inside the Operando ecosystem.

 #### Online Service Provider API (OAPI)
 Interactive Swagger API documentation will be added to the module, to make understanding the interfaces easier.